pxch/academic-kickstart/content/publication/tac2018/index.md

 to_appear = false

 # Publication name and optional abbreviated version.
-publication = "Proceedings of the 2018 Text Analysis Conference" publication_short = "*TAC*"
+publication = "Proceedings of the Eleventh Text Analysis Conference" publication_short = "*TAC*"

 # Abstract and optional shortened version.